fabric8-ui/fabric8-ui/README.md

 source environments/local-cluster.sh
 ```

-## VS Code

-* Run `ext install EditorConfig` to read the .editorconfig file

-## Get dependencies
+> NOTE: If you want to target a local WIT backend, check your wiki [How To pages](https://github.com/fabric8-ui/fabric8-ui/wiki/How-to...#how-to-run-local-fabric8-ui-with-local-wit).

+### Build and Run

 Run `npm install`.
 This will download all the required dependencies to be able to start the UI.

-## To start

 Run `npm start`.
 This will start the UI with live reload enabled.
 Then navigate to <http://localhost:3000>.

+### VS Code

+Run `ext install EditorConfig` to read the .editorconfig file

 ## HTML, CSS and Less
 | [Code Guidelines](https://fabric8-ui.github.io/fabric8-ux/code-guidelines)